syvrc/syvrcboard-v0/README.md

 | ------------------------------------------------------ |
 | ![](/assets/final/defualt/defualt%20dark%20smooth.PNG) |

-> `syvrcboard v0` is a custom TKL Mechanical Keyboard with 10 Macro Keys, a Rotary Encoder Switch and is powered by Raspberry Pi Pico Board, the keyboard's silkscreen art is solely `demon slayer` based
+> `syvrcboard v0` is a custom TKL Mechanical Keyboard with `10 Macro Keys`, a `Rotary Encoder Switch` and is powered by `Raspberry Pi Pico` board, the keyboard's silkscreen art is solely `demon slayer` based

 ## schematic